lspestrip/striptun/README.rst

    runs an analysis to determine the gain and the noise temperature of the polarimeter.

+3. `Average output`_ determines the average output of a test.
+It is mainly used to study the data acquired with all six HEMTs turned off, in order to estimate the average ADU offset to be removed from the PWR data.

 All the programs save the results of their calculations in JSON files, and they are able to produce reports in `Markdown
 <https://daringfireball.net/projects/markdown/>`_ and HTML formats.
 The Markdown